Burgov/RRM/README.md

 -------------------

 As you can see above, we're defining various properties on the Project and Product entities.
-There are quite some predefined property definitions which all have their own funcionality.
+There are quite some predefined property definitions which all have their own functionality.
 Also, some properties have additional options defined.
 These will be explained below the property list.

 ### Properties